 Why should you check your credit report?

 It’s a good idea to find out what’s in your credit report.
-There is no harm in knowing and it will allow you to make changes to your borrow habits if necessary.
+There is no harm in knowing and it will allow you to make changes to your borrowing habits if necessary.
 Checking your credit report can also alert you if there are any incorrect listings.
 It’s not uncommon to find incorrect listings and, in worst case scenarios, you could be a victim of identity theft.
 In general, here are some simple things to look for that, if wrong, can affect your credit score:

-- Your address may need updating.
+- Your address may need updating

 - Your name or date of birth may be incorrect